 WE ask for approval of our work which we have carried out under extremely difficult and complicated circumstances.
-We steered a straight course for unity, we showed that for us it is no matter for jest. but that we are ready to work with earnestness and perseverance in the interest of this aim.
-We have already achieved something in this direction, and it is not for nothing that the bourgeois press has raised The Times a hue and cry against us. declares that the declaration is writclass-war" and contains dangerously ambiguous phrases.
-"And," says the "class-war means, in the lang uage of the Communists, seizing and actually fighting."
+We steered a straight course for unity, we showed that for us it is no matter for jest, but that we are ready to work with earnestness and perseverance in the interest of this aim.
+We have already achieved something in this direction, and it is not for nothing that a hue and cry against us.
+The Times lare to assert that the Russian trade | ten "in the language of belligerent | bourgeois press on the other hand is class-war" and contains dangerously ambiguous phrases.
+"And," says the Times, "class-war means, in the language of the Communists, seizing and actually fighting."

-Mr. MacDonald, in his Easter mes sage to the workers, issues a new slogan: the necessity of a bloc between the English and German trade unions.
+Mr. MacDonald, in his Easter message to the workers, issues a new slogan: the necessity of a bloc between the English and German trade unions.
 There is no need to be a British ex-prime minister in order to understand that such a bloc has existed already for ages and is confirmed by the fact that the trade unions of both countries belong to the same international.

 Cramp, the well known leader of the British railwaymen proposes founding a continental international.
-If he were consistent he would arrive at the conclusion that every country ought to have its own international Cramp proposed leaving Russia the east to the Red International of Labor Unions, America to the Ameri can Federation of Labor, while the whole of Europe, with the exception of Russia, should belong to the Amsterdam International.
+If he were consistent he would arrive at the conclusion that every country ought to have its own international.
+Cramp proposed leaving Russia and the east to the Red International of Labor Unions, America to the American Federation of Labor, while the whole of Europe, with the exception of Russia, should belong to the Amsterdam International.

-WE know that MacDonald, round W whom the right leaders of the general council are gathered, is preparing for a great attack on our comrades on the eve of the approaching congress of the trade unions.
-The the trade union movement, and clam-"They have capitulared to sky without resistance and unconditionally."
-The bourgeois newspapers further write that "the plan accepted by the conference is reminiscent of military aliance between two state
+WE know that MacDonald, round whom the right leaders of the general council are gathered, is preparing for a great attack on our comrades on the eve of the approaching able to resist this alliance, those who declares that the declaration is writ- congress of the trade unions.
+The trying to compromise the leaders of the trade union movement, and clamors: "They have capitulated to Tomsky without resistance and unconditionally."
+The bourgeois newspapers further write that "the plan accepted by the conference is reminiscent of a military aliance between two states."

-All these attacks of the bourge press are merely witness to the fact that the proletariat is on the right path.
-The British comrades and we ourselves are faced with a difficult path. task, and we must find the best me for mutual suport in all the difficulties we shall meet by the way.
+All these attacks of the bourgeois press are merely witness to the fact that the proletariat is on the right path.
+The British comrades and we ourselves are faced with a difficult task, and we must find the best means for mutual suport in all the difficulties we shall meet by the way.

-We do not in the least unde why the Amsterdam International will not oven meet us.
+We do not in the least understand why the Amsterdam International will not oven meet us.
 Are Oudgeest and Sassenbach afraid of us?
-Is it pos-Sassenbach afraid of us?
-Is it pos-sible that they are afraid we shall corrupt them if they sit at the same table with us?
-We fear, we have nothing to conceal from the workers, and we say: "Let us the workers, and we say: discuss our proposals together."
+Is it possible that they are afraid we shali corrupt them if they sit at the same table with us?
+We have nothing to fear, we have nothing to conceal from the workers, and we say: "Let us discuss our proposals together."

-We are convinced that in spite of all difficulties, in spite of all the intrigues of the bourgeois press, We shall achieve our objects and or come all obstacles.
-No one will able to arrest the many millions of workers in their elementary efforts for the unity of the international la-bor movement.
+We are convinced that in spite of all difficulties, in spite of all the intrigues of the bourgeois press, we shall achieve our objects and overcome all obstacles.
+No one will be able to arrest the many millions of workers in their elementary efforts for the unity of the international la-